BUPT-GAMMA/OpenHGNN/openhgnn/output/Mg2vec/README.md

 ## Note
 - We will output the trained node embedding in output/MG2vec, and we will offer both text format and numpy format.
-- The input file meta.txt we provide only contains meta-graphs up to size 4 to limit the size of the file.
-If you want to enlarge the size of the meta-graphs, you should go to the [DataMaker-For-Mg2vec](https://github.com/null-xyj/DataMaker-For-Mg2vec).
+- We will offer you two files containing meta-graph information.
+The default one, meta.txt is up to size 4, and the other one, meta5.txt is up to size 5.
+If you want to use the meta5.txt to train your model, you should rename it to meta.txt.
+If you want to get a meta file which is up to 6 or more, you should go to the [DataMaker-For-Mg2vec](https://github.com/null-xyj/DataMaker-For-Mg2vec).

 | meta-graph size | meta-graph count | Accuracy |
 |-----------------|------------------|----------|